-JERUSALEM, Israel – Israel's Attorney General Avichai Mandelblit decided Thursday to indict Prime Minister Benjamin Netanyahu on a series of corruption charges.
+JERUSALEM, Israel – Israel's Attorney General Avichai Mandelblit announced on Thursday his intent to indict Prime Minister Benjamin Netanyahu on a series of corruption charges.
 The decision comes after more than two years of investigations and will significantly affect Israel's national elections on April 9.

 But what exactly is Netanyahu accused of?